brycewray/hugo-site/content/posts/2022/07/static-tweets-hugo-update-using-getremote/index.md

 #initTextEditor: **iA Writer**
 ---

+**Update from the future in general (!)**: I continue to improve upon the [Hugo](https://gohugo.io) shortcode described herein.
+Any rendered tweets in this or other posts obviously will be rendered by the most current code available when the site is on Hugo --- with the only exception being when it serves a purpose to show a less well-rendered tweet, such as for a comparison between Hugo's standard `tweet` shortcode and my own shortcode.\
+**However**, in this or any other related post as the actual code changes, I will **not** change the post's code sample (for archival purposes) **unless** there's an overriding reason to change; *e.g.*, to correct a mistake that slipped past me during the editing process.\
+Please use the [site search page](/search/) to find related posts.
+{.yellowBox}

 As I noted in a footnote to a [recent post](/posts/2022/07/staying-hugo-post-three-years-later/), I **really** like using [Hugo](https://gohugo.io)'s [`getJSON` function](https://gohugo.io/templates/data-templates/#get-remote-data) for grabbing data from a remote API, especially as compared to alternatives for most of Hugo's JavaScript-based competitors in the world of [static site generators](https://jamstack.org/generators) (SSGs):

 > . . .
 I've used both [[node-fetch](https://github.com/node-fetch/node-fetch) and [axios](https://axios-http.com/)] in both [Eleventy](https://11ty.dev) and [Astro](https://astro.build), and sometimes they've worked okay for me but other times they've constituted a major pain.
 (Async and I aren't exactly the best of friends.)
 I have yet to run into similar agonies with `getJSON`, which I've found far more forgiving than either node-fetch or axios.